tanayadutt/EDA-Modeling-Projects/README.md

 ### 2. External Factors Impacting Sales
 Explored how external factors like fuel price, CPI, and unemployment influence weekly sales through correlation analysis and linear regression models.

-### 3. Store with the highest Sales and Year of hughest sales.
-Performed a seasonal decomposition on weekly sales to separate the data into trend, seasonality, and residual components, revealing underlying patterns in sales cycles.

 ## Modeling

 ### 1. Linear Regression
 The MSE is high, it suggests that the model's predictions have significant error and may be poorly aligned with actual sales, which might indicate missing influential variables or a need for more complex modeling.

-### 2. KMeans Clustering
-Applied KMeans clustering to segment stores based on sales behavior, grouping similar stores together and identifying patterns among different clusters.

-### 3. ARIMA Time Series Forecasting
-Developed an ARIMA model to forecast future weekly sales, providing predictions based on past data trends and seasonal adjustments.

 ## Repository Structure